AUTHOR’S NOTE: This one was published in 2015 in the Times-News.

 Barbara Tuttle shrugged and made it work.

 She elected to go to Guilford College for a couple of years with the intention of transferring to UNC.
 While there she encountered a future congressman by the name of Howard Coble.
-To this day, Howard always asks about my mom.
+To the day he passed away, Howard always asked about my mom.
 She produced quality work at Guilford, which isn’t much of a shock now that I think about it, and indeed won entry into the UNC School of Journalism as a junior.
 While in Chapel Hill, she encountered a future TV news icon by the name of Charles Kuralt, which she occasionally mentions when the old days come up.
 And even though she never met future Times-News editor Don Bolden, they were in the J-School at roughly the same time.
 Neither has memory of the other.

 Once again, she produced quality work, which, well you know.
 She did, however, encounter one immediate roadblock common to all UNC graduates up until 2006.
 She failed the required swimming test twice and never really passed it.
 She simply refused to take it again.
 She got her degree anyway and never learned how to swim, spending the next 61 years terrified of the water.